 For so many of us, this is the hardest part.
 What’s important to you?
 More space?
 The right price?
 A view?
 Close to work?
 Room for friends to get together?
 Close to great restaurants?
 The right school district?
 We’re all individuals and all of us have different needs.

 And, make sure you figure out what you need vs. what you want.
 Have a new puppy?
 Lucky you!
-Guessing you don’t want to leave that cutie behind, so you NEED a place that will take pets.
+Guessing you don’t want to leave that cutie behind, so you NEED a pet-friendly apartment.
 Like the idea of having a dishwasher (not with your name?).
 Maybe that’s a WANT.

-If you really want to go deep, we built a decision matrix tool that you can use to help you rank your preferences and score properties here.
+If you really want to go deep, we built a decision matrix tool that you can use to help you rank your preferences and score properties.

 2. Get Organized

 Everyone’s favorite part…or not.
-To get your place, you’re going to have to apply, and to apply, you’re going to need to have some documents.
+To get your place, you’re going to have to organize your apartment search and apply and to apply, you’re going to need to have some documents.
 Depending on the landlord, they may need different things, but the typical ones are:

 - Proof of income (a pay stub, an employer who will confirm income)

 - Deposit (varies widely depending on where you live)

 They’re also probably going to pull a credit report, so if you don’t already know what yours looks like, it helps to find out so you know what you’re dealing with.
 Annualcreditreport.com is one of many sources for free access to your credit reports.

 Plus, you should set your expectations…in talking to Renters all across the country, we’ve learned that the typical search takes 8-10 weeks and typically takes about 5 hours of time per week.
 So get ready to spend some time on this process.